GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 ### Using the Google Cloud Platform Console

-1. Repeat the same steps as listed for setting up a GCP gateway for dynamic routing, except,  in the configuration for a tunnel under **Routing options, **choose** "route based" **and configure the following settings:
+1. Repeat the same steps as listed for setting up a GCP gateway for dynamic routing, except,  in the configuration for a tunnel under **Routing options**, choose **"route based"**  and configure the following settings:
    1. **Remote network IP ranges** — The range, or ranges, of the on-premises network, which is the network on the other side of the tunnel from the Cloud VPN gateway you are currently configuring.
 Use `10.0.0.0/8`.

 1. Click **Create** to create the gateway and initiate all tunnels.
 This step automatically creates a network-wide route and necessary forwarding rules for the tunnel.
 The tunnels will not pass traffic until you've configured the firewall rules.